fac-members/fac-slides/src/slides/tfb-showcase.md

 Then in May, we applied our learnings from previous engagements to the Collaborative Digital Training programme with CAST.

-This programme consolidated our experience of using the design, test and build methodology as a way to foster collaborative working between charities.
+This programme consolidated our experience of designing, testing and building to foster collaborative working between charities.

 ---